 - Every team needs a set of agreed core and agile processes, for effectively guiding their behaviours, communicating, solving problems and making decisions.
 People need to be willing to take personal responsibility for enacting and embodying the behaviours, following the communications (and meeting schedules and guidelines), as well as the decision making and problem-solving processes.
 Even when they may not agree with the team’s decision, they become committed to “team first” and become mutually accountable for enacting them.

 With companies today, contending with new dimensions of competition– shaping malleable situations, adapting to uncertain ones, and surviving harsh ones – all require new approaches.
-Team coaching is one of the new collaborative cultural norms in creating high-performing and faster-moving teams, and within collaborative communities, to lead in the imagination age, in today’s fast-changing world.
+Collaborative leadership and team coaching are the new collaborative cultural norms in creating high-performing and faster-moving teams, and within collaborative communities, to lead in the imagination age, in today’s fast-changing world.

 Join the next free monthly innovation webinar in our Making Innovation a Habit Series – “Coaching through disruption”